google/santa/docs/binaries/santabundleservice.md

 ## Bundle Hash

 To compute the bundle hash, the found events are sorted by their file SHA-256 hash.
 The hashes are concatenated and then SHA-256 hashed.
-This is now a strong indicator on what Mach-O executables were within the bundle at the time of scan.
+This is a strong indicator of what Mach-O executables were within the bundle at the time of scan.
-This can then be verified by the sync server when deciding to generate rules.
+The sync server can then verify the hashes when deciding to generate rules.